DrewBradfordXYZ/quickbase-copy/README.md

 />
 ```

-JS goes at the bottom of the body tag
+JS goes at the bottom of the body tag.
+Name your code page with a .js extention.

 ```html
 <script src="https://builderprogram-USERNAME.quickbase.com/nav/app/APPDBID/action/AppDBPages?a=dbpage&pageID=PAGEID"></script>